SAT Exam Syllabus 2026: Check Section-wise SAT Syllabus

 SAT Logo

 SAT Syllabus includes courses that students have already covered in their school curriculum over the years.
-The syllabus for SAT exam includes:
+The SAT exam syllabus is divided in two broad sections of Reading & Writing and Mathematics.
+These are further divided into two sub modules.

 The following table throws light on the combined areas of testing for SAT Reading and Writing for the new Digital, followed by a detailed description of each of the areas of testing: